alwaysdata/documentation/src/content/en/docs/emails/create-an-email-address/index.md

 ![](images/admin-panel_mailbox_quota.png)

-- *Size*: the maximum size of the mailbox, in *Mb* (if this quota is reached, new messages will be rejected).
+- *Size*: the maximum size of the mailbox, in *MB* (if this quota is reached, new messages will be rejected).

 > [!NOTE]
 > If no maximum size is specified for a mailbox, then the space available in the pack will represent the ceiling.